Naughty Bear: Gameplay

-Gameplay requires the player to lead the single-minded and sociopathic Naughty Bear on his personal quest to bring about violent revenge against his elitist teddy neighbors.

-Naughty Bear starts each level with a handful of weapons, a time limit and the goal of racking up as many "naughty points" as possible through the massacring of the local teddy populous.
+Gameplay requires the player to lead the single-minded and sociopathic Naughty Bear on his personal quest to bring about violent revenge against his elitist teddy bear neighbors.
+Naughty Bear starts each level with a handful of weapons, a time limit and the goal of racking up as many "naughty points" as possible through the massacring of the local population.
 Points can be gained for both volume and creativity of the kills.
 Larger amounts of points can be gained through the fear-based multiplier system.
 Multipliers are earned through any act of "naughtiness", such as vandalism, having others witness executions, or engaging in episodes of extended physical or psychological torture.

-Naughty Bear features an online multiplayer that supports up to 4 players.
-The multiplayer offers traditional gamemodes such as King of the Hill, Capture the Flag, and Search and Destroy.
-Within a match, a player's actions can allow for the recruitment of NPC bears or drive them to tamper with the objective.

-Development

-The development team have stated that much of the inspiration for Naughty Bear came from Saturday morning cartoons: the idea of juxtaposing that innocence with dark humour and over-the-top violence.

-The game's familiar mechanics were inspired by popular games such as Manhunt and Grand Theft Auto, Destroy All Humans, and the cancelled Campfire.
-GameStop and Amazon offered pre-order bonus costumes that spoofed Jason Voorhees and Freddy Krueger.

-In May 2011, 505 Games released Naughty Bear Gold Edition — which is the original game plus all 3 of its downloadable content episodes, 3 new weapons, and 4 new multiplayer modes.

-In October 2012, 505 Games released Naughty Bear: Double Trouble — a compilation including the original game and its sequel Naughty Bear: Panic in Paradise.